chung-leong/react-seq/doc/usable.md

 # usable(arg)

-Control whether content update occur when the data set is incomplete
+Control whether content update occurs when the data set is incomplete

 ## Providers